MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Data_Model.md

 16. If necessary, in Copilot, enter the following text: “Remove the Participant Name column from the Session Registration table.”

+17. If you now have a Primary Columnb field, enter the following text: *Rename the Primary Column to Registration Name.*

-17. In Copilot, enter the following text: “*Add a text column to the Session registration table called Special Instructions.”*
+18. In Copilot, enter the following text: “*Add a text column to the Session registration table called Special Instructions.”*

 Your completed Session Registration table should look similar to the image below:

 ![Screenshot showing the Session Registration table added.](media/session-registration-checkpoint.png)

 > **Important**
-While yours does not need to match exactly, it is important that you do not have a column named Participant.
+While yours does not need to match exactly, it is important that you do not have a column named Participant, and that you have at least the following:
+- Registration Name
+- Session Date
+- Special Instructions

 Now we are going to create relationships between our different tables.
 Since Contact records can be speakers in sessions, we are going to create a relationship between the Contact and Event Session tables.